tuttinator/transcribeme/README.md

 [![Code Climate](https://codeclimate.com/github/tuttinator/transcribeme.png)](https://codeclimate.com/github/tuttinator/transcribeme)

-### THIS IS STILL IN BETA
+### This gem

-This gem is a Ruby wrapper for the TranscribeMe SOAP API, built on Savon
+This gem is a Ruby wrapper for the TranscribeMe SOAP API, built on Savon, and includes some extra dangly bits for uploading to Windows Azure Blob storage.

 ## Installation